skorupcia/DigitalOcean_ActiveDirectory/README.md

-# IN_PROGRES DigitalOcean ActiveDirectory with Centos-7 and Ubuntu
+# IN_PROGRESS DigitalOcean ActiveDirectory with Centos-7 and Ubuntu

 ## Specifications